WyrmUK/Wyrm.Math/README.md

 {Mv} = n / {M}

 Divides a scalar value into every element in a matrix or divides each value in a matrix into a scalar, creating a new matrix.

+## Wyrm.Math.ComplexNumbers
+Provides complex number arithmetic.
+### GeneralComplexNumberDouble
+This class allows complex numbers with double values to be created, added, subtracted, and multiplied.
+### GeneralComplexNumberDecimal
+This class allows complex numbers with decimal values to be created, added, subtracted, and multiplied.
+### Operations
+#### Cast
+You can cast a complex number with no imaginary part to a scalar and cast a scalar to a complex number.
+#### Complex Conjugate
+Z' = Z.ComplexConjugate()

+Calculates the complex conjugate of the complex number.
+#### Abs
+|Z| = Z.Abs()

+Calculates the absolute value of the complex number.
+#### Argument
+P = Z.Argument()

+Calculates the argument (or phase) of the complex number.
+#### Inverse
+1/Z = Z.Inverse()

+Calculates the inverse of the complex number.
+#### Add a scalar
+Zv = Z + n

+Zv = n + Z

+Adds a scalar value to the complex number, creating a new complex number.
+#### Add another complex number
+Zv = Z1 + Z2

+Adds one complex number to another, creating a new complex number.
+#### Duplicate a complex number
+Z = + Z

+Duplicates a complex number.
+#### Subtract a scalar
+Zv = Z - n

+Zv = n - Z

+Subtracts a scalar value from a complex number or subtracts a complex number from a scalar, creating a new complex number.
+#### Subtract another complex number
+Zv = Z1 - Z2

+Subtracts one complex number from another, creating a new complex number.
+#### Negate a complex number
+Zv = - Z

+Negates the complex number, creating a new complex number.
+#### Multiply by a scalar
+Zv = Z * n

+Zv = n * Z

+Multiplies a scalar value with a complex number, creating a new complex number.
+#### Multiply another complex number
+Zv = Z1 * Z2

+Multiplies one complex number with another, creating a new complex number.
+#### Divide by a scalar
+Zv = Z / n

+Zv = n / Z

+Divides a scalar value into a complex number or divides a complex number into a scalar, creating a new complex number.
+#### Raise to a Power
+Z^n = Z.Pow(n)

+Z^z = Z.Pow(z)

+Raises a complex number by a power either real or complex.